Emergency Department Patient Flow Optimization with an Alternative Care Threshold Policy

 Our multi-class preemptive-priority queuing system can be represented as a level-dependent process where each level \(i\) corresponds to the number of urgent patients currently in the system.
 Within each level \(i\), the phase \(j\) represents the number of non-urgent patients in the system, where \(j \in \{0, 1, \ldots, k-1\}\).
-The system state is thus characterized by the pair \((i,j)\), where \(i\) represents the number of urgent patients currently in the system (defining the level), and \(j\) represents the number of non-urgent patients in the system (defining the phase within that level).

-This structure allows us to model the system as a Quasi-Birth-Death (QBD) process following the approach developed by \citet{kao1991} for modeling multiprocessor systems with preemptive priorities.
+This structure allows us to model the system as a Quasi-Birth-Death (QBD) process following the approach developed by \cite{kao1991} for modeling multiprocessor systems with preemptive priorities.
 For the sake of completeness, we provide the QBD background modified to our case.
 The generator matrix $Q$, matrix component definitions, and balance equations are provided in Appendix~\ref{app:qbd_structure}, the detailed recursive solution steps in Appendix~\ref{app:proofs}, and the solution algorithm in Appendix~\ref{app:algorithms}.
 We validate $\pi(i,j)$ by comparing the QBD marginal probabilities $\pi(i) = \sum_j \pi(i,j)$ to exact $M/M/c$ probabilites, and expected relative errors for both case studies are provided in the section below.
 Objective function components are computed from $\pi(i,j)$ via the ergodic theorem equation~\eqref{eq:ergodic_theorem}, with derivations in Appendix \ref{app:obj_comp}.
 The optimal threshold $\theta^*$ is found by enumerating $\theta \in \{0, \ldots,k-1\}$ and selecting the maximizer of \eqref{eq:objective_function}.